cloudmesh-community/book/chapters/preface/notation.md

 > Other emojis can be found at
 <https://gist.github.com/rxaviers/7360908>.
 However, note that emojis
 may not be viewable in other formats or on all platforms.
-We know that some emojis do not show in calibre, but they do show in macOS iBooks and MS Edge
+We know that some emojis do not show in Calibre, but they do show in macOS iBooks and MS Edge

-This is the list of emojis that canbe converted to PDF.
+This is the list of emojis that can be converted to PDF.
 So if you like a PDF, please limit your emojis to

 `:cloud:` :cloud: